rwestenberger/MicroMegas-Simulation/simulation/README.md

 # Simulation
-Dependencies: FreeCAD, Elmer, gmsh, Garfield++, Geant4, ROOT
+Dependencies: FreeCAD, Elmer, gmsh, Garfield++, Geant4, ROOT, python2/3 + cogapp

+For the configuration of the simulated setup see [simulation.conf](simulation.conf).
+This config file is used to cog the cpp source files and solver files to adapt the simulation accordingly.

 ## Photoconversion simulation procedure
 Assuming you are in the photoconversion simulation directory: